 An RAC must have at least high school diploma as well as 6,000 hours of supervised work experience in substance abuse counseling, which is the equivalent of three full-time years.
 The supervisor must be a Certified Clinical Supervisor (CCS) or meet the criteria of the ADRA board.

-Certified Addiction Counselor (CAC):
+Certified Addiction Counselor (CAC)

-Must hold a minimum of a bachelor’s degree in human services or behavioral science and complete 4,000 hours of supervised work experience in the treatment of substance abuse.
+An CAC must hold a minimum of a bachelor’s degree in human services or behavioral science and complete 4,000 hours of supervised work experience in the treatment of substance abuse.

-Licensed Addiction Counselor (LAC):
+Licensed Addiction Counselor (LAC)

-Must hold at least a master’s degree in a human services or behavioral science field and complete 2,000 hours of supervised work experience in substance abuse counseling.
+An LAC must hold at least a master’s degree in a human services or behavioral science field and complete 2,000 hours of supervised work experience in substance abuse counseling.

 Education Required for Practice in the State of Louisiana

 Louisiana requires all formal substance abuse education to be from an accredited school.
 Educational criteria for each type of certification require 270 clock hours, 180 of which must be specific to substance abuse treatment as well as six hours in professional ethics.
 The remaining 84 hours can be in any related subject as approved by ADRA.
 Education is based on clock hours in order to allow those working towards their higher credential to include education outside the classroom.
 Certification clock hours are counted as follows: